Administrative Guidelines for the Career Service

-- Transfers, layoffs and resignation
+- Transfers, layoffs, and resignation

-Most non-executive branch departments, including Superior Court, District Court, Juvenile Court, the Prosecuting Attorney's Office and the County Council have separate guidelines and policies which apply specifically to employees of the department.
+Most non-executive branch departments, including Superior Court, District Court, Juvenile Court, the Prosecuting Attorney's Office, and the County Council have separate guidelines and policies which apply specifically to employees of the department.

-Pending Changes to the Administrative Guidelines for the Career Service
+Recent Changes to the Administrative Guidelines for the Career Service

 Clarification of Limited Duration employee benefits eligibility.

-3.13 Domestic Violence in the Workplace
+3.13 Domestic Violence In The Workplace

 3.14 Whistleblower Protection

 Updated language regarding employee responsibilities.

 Changes bring County policy language in line with State and Federal law.